Abortion, Spontaneous: Pregnancy loss by any cause before 22 weeks of gestation.

 Follicle Stimulating Hormone (FSH): A hormone produced by the pituitary gland in the brain that stimulates the ovarian follicles to grow and develop.
 FSH is measured in the blood at specialized times during the menstrual cycle to help measure ovarian reserve.

 Follicular Phase: The menstrual cycle is divided up into two main parts- the follicular phase and the luteal phase.
-The follicular phase refers to the first half of the cycle, from onset of menses to ovulation, and lasts approximately 14 days.
+The follicular phase refers to the first half of the cycle, from the onset of menses to ovulation, and lasts approximately 14 days.

 Follistim®: Commercially produced injectable recombinant FSH.